r0shanbhagat/Tamboon-Mobile/README.md

 #Tamboon(Assignement Project)
-This project oontains MVVM~Kotlin~UnitTestCases~API calling  with all guidelines (2020).
+This project oontains MVVM,Kotlin,UnitTestCases,API calling  with all guidelines (2020).